 Tinkering with legacy data imported from .e00 files can take a considerable amount of time and patience.
 Luckily, Manifold provides tools to extract information that is there.
 See the Example: Import E00 and Rearrange topic for an extensive, intricate example of how that can be done.

 Projections - Take care to find any available commentaries or metadata information that may accompany the E00 files in use.
 E00 files will usually import with correct projection information.
-However, if they do not (as some old E00 files may not), we will have to use whatever documentation we can find on the data set to learn what the correct projection should be so we can launch Assign Initial Coordinate System in the Component pane to specify the correct initial projection.
+However, if they do not (as some old E00 files may not), we will have to use whatever documentation we can find on the data set to learn what the correct projection should be so we can launch Assign Initial Coordinate System in the Component tab of the Info pane to specify the correct initial projection.

 Assign Initial Coordinate System